top of page

 Why Emergency Breathing Training Matters

-Emergency breathing training is designed to prepare workers for situations where normal breathing is impossible or dangerous.
-Imagine a confined space filled with smoke or harmful chemicals.
-Without the right training, even the best equipment won’t help.
-You need to know how to put on, operate, and maintain breathing apparatus effectively.
+Emergency breathing training prepares workers for situations where normal breathing is unsafe, such as confined spaces with smoke or hazardous chemicals.
+Without proper training, even advanced equipment may not protect workers.
+Employees must know how to correctly don, operate, and maintain breathing apparatus.

 This training covers: